QI2lab/merfish3d-analysis/README.md

 _WARNING: alpha software._ We are sharing this early in case it is useful to other groups.
 Please expect breaking changes.
 Examples of running the package are found in `/Examples`.

-GPU accelerated post-processing for 3D MERFISH data generated using qi2lab microscopes.
+GPU accelerated post-processing for 3D MERFISH data.
 This package currently **Linux only** due to RAPIDS.AI package availabilty.

 ## Installation